-During the semester, we will conduct four in-class debates on topics related to course material.
-For each debate, I will assign you to a three-person team that will be either for or against that debate's motion.
+During the semester, we will conduct six in-class debates on topics related to course material.
+For each debate, I will randomly place you on a three-person team that will be either for or against that debate's motion.
+Teams supporting the motion are proposition teams whereas teams rejecting the motion are opposition teams.
+I will announce the specific team assignments one week before each scheduled debate.